 This dreadful, chaotic year we have experienced has come to an end.
 FINALLY!
 Traditionally, the end of the year is a time of reflection.
 Across the globe, people take a moment to look over everything that happened during the past 12 months and start to envision what the following year might bring.
-We often conjure up resolutions and plans to improve our quality of life during this period.
+We often conjure up resolutions and plans to improve our quality of life during this period by developing healthy habits.
 While the future might still be a question mark, it can be helpful to set a goal; or at least go into the new year with gratitude that you survived the previous one.
 While there will be plenty of differences in the lists we conjure up, it’s likely there will be a few overlapping goals.

 When deciding what changes are most likely to improve our lives, it makes sense that health would be at the forefront of our minds- especially after a pandemic.
 Unfortunately, often these resolutions get put aside over time.
 Research shows that up to 80% of resolutions are abandoned by the second week of February.
 As it turns out, there’s a crucial step that most people miss when making their resolutions.